Nop-lop/Data-Science-Projects/Codeflix Churn Rates/readme.md

 - `subscription_end` - The end date for the subscription
 - `segment` - This identifies which segment the subscriber belongs to

 <aside>
-Codeflix requires a minimum subscription length of 31 days, so a user can never start and end their subsciprtion in the same month
+ Codeflix requires a minimum subscription length of 31 days, so a user can never start and end their subscription in the same month

 </aside>

 Database Schema
-page_visits
+subscriptions
 | name | type |
 |:------|:------|
 | page_name | TEXT |